 We offer simple pine coffins as a green alternative to expensive contemporary caskets.
 Our pine coffins are made by hand using traditional hand tools – no electricity, no power tools, like the undertakers of old.
 Ours follow construction standards developed by leaders of the green funeral movement to promote sustainable and eco-conscious burials.
-Piedmont Pine Coffins are also well-suited for contemporary funerals, home funerals, natural and orthodox burial, cremation, and pet burial.
+Piedmont Pine Coffins are also well-suited for Islamic burial, home funerals, Jewish burial, cremation, and pet burial.
 We are local wood, green manufacture, and right price.

 The dignity in simple pine